One minute

 get in and out of an editor fast.
 I decided to launch LazyVim by typing lvim

-and leave my standard vim
+and leave my standard vim and nvim.

-Fortunately neovim has a concept called NVIM_APPNAME
+Fortunately neovim has a concept called NVIM_APPNAME that lets you load the

 app from an alternate configuration directory.

-Pretty simple stuff.. checkout lazyvim into ~/.config/lvim
+Pretty simple stuff..
+Checkout lazyvim into ~/.config/lvim and make a command

-alias for lvim setting the NVIM_APPNAME
+alias for lvim setting the NVIM_APPNAME variable

 Here’s the key snippet from my lazyvim github gist.